Procedures of the United States Congress: How bills become laws

 There are a variety of means for members to vote on bills, including systems using lights and bells and electronic voting.
 Most votes, including quorum votes, are done electronically, and allow members to vote "yea" or "nay" or "present".
 They light up when the vote is in process.
-Members insert a voting ID card and can change their votes during the last five minutes if they choose; in addition, paper ballots are used on some occasions (yea indicated by the color green, nay by red.)
-To conduct a voice vote the chairman asks "As many as are in favor say Aye, as many as are opposed, say No".
-Rules permit live media coverage of voting, although prohibit use of these broadcasts for political purposes or political advertisements.
+Members insert a voting ID card, and can change their votes during the last five minutes if they choose.
+Paper ballots are used on some occasions.
+Yea is indicated by the color green, nay is indicated by red.

+To conduct a voice vote, the chairman asks "As many as are in favor say Aye, as many as are opposed, say No".
+Rules permit live media coverage of voting, but prohibit use of these broadcasts for political purposes or political advertisements.
 House rules require a three-fifths vote to pass a ruling that contains a specified federal income tax rate increase.
 One member cannot cast a vote for another member.
 It is possible for citizens to learn how congresspersons voted by consulting an online database.

 After passage by both houses, a bill is considered to be enrolled and is sent to the president for approval.
 The president may sign the bill and make it law.
 The President may also choose to veto the bill, returning it to Congress with his objections.
 In such a case, the bill only becomes law if each house of Congress votes to override the veto with a two-thirds majority.

-Finally, the president may choose to take no action, neither signing nor vetoing the bill.
+The president may choose to take no action, neither signing or vetoing the bill.
 In such a case, the Constitution states that the bill automatically becomes law after ten days, excluding Sundays, unless Congress is adjourned during this period.
-Therefore, the president may veto legislation passed at the end of a congressional session simply by ignoring it; the maneuver is known as a pocket veto, and cannot be overridden by the adjourned Congress.
+Therefore, the president may veto legislation passed at the end of a congressional session simply by ignoring it.
+The maneuver is known as a pocket veto, and cannot be overridden by the adjourned Congress.

 Every Act of Congress or joint resolution begins with an enacting formula or resolving formula stipulated by law.
 These are: